-- 6.1 The topographical land survey overlaid with the illustrative site layout proposal drawing is the base for our tree constraints plan at appendix 2. - 6.2 The trees were identified, measured and recorded in the tree survey schedule at appendix 1.
-Tree stem diameters and canopy spreads were mostly measured using a tape, tree heights using a tape and clinometer. - 6.3 All surveyed trees were assessed for 'Visual Prominence' and were categorised as set out in Table 1 below (see appendix 3 for further guidance).

-6.4 A brief assessment for obvious signs of wildlife habitat in trees and hedges on the site was carried out during our survey.
-Potential habitats of note are identified in the tree survey schedule.
+- 6.1 The land survey overlaid with the site layout proposal drawing is the base for our tree constraints plan at appendix 2. - 6.2 The trees were identified, measured and recorded in the tree survey schedule at appendix 1.
+Tree stem diameters and canopy spreads were mostly measured using a tape, tree heights using a tape and clinometer. - 6.3 All surveyed trees were assessed for 'Visual Prominence' and were categorised as set out in Table 1 below (see appendix 3 for further guidance). - 6.4 A brief assessment for obvious signs of wildlife habitat in trees and hedges on the site was carried out during our survey.
+No potential habitats of note were identified and details were not recorded.